amoe/sinew/README.md

 ## Installation

 You can take a look at `install.sh`.
+PostgreSQL 9.4 is required to store the database.
+Last tested with Leiningen 2.8.1

 ## Usage

+Before you can run the server, you'll have to apply the database schema.
+You can do that by running:

+    lein migrate

+After this, to start the server, do the following:

     lein run -m sinew.server/run

+Or the venerable `lein ring server-headless`, if you want to watch for server reloads.

 The server starts on port 8000 by default.